-In this case, we try to find stress-1.0.4.tar.gz file in /mnt/files directory.
-If it's not there, since /mnt/files is read-only, we will try to download the asset file to the \$data_dir/cache directory.
+In this case, Avocado tries to find stress-1.0.4.tar.gz file in /mnt/files directory.
+If it's not found, since /mnt/files cache is read-only, Avocado tries to download the asset file to the \$data_dir/cache directory.

-• Use case 3: Writable cache directory provided, along with a list of locations. cache_dirs = ['~/avocado/cache']:
+• Use case 3: Writable cache directory provided, along with a list of locations.
+Use of the default cache directory, cache_dirs = ['~/avocado/data/cache']:

-In this case, we try to download stress-1.0.4.tar.gz from the provided locations list (if it's not already in ~/avocado/cache).
-The hash was also provided, so we will verify the hash.
-To do so, we first look for a hashfile named stress-1.0.4.tar.gz.shal in the same directory.
-If the hashfile is not present we compute the hash and create the hashfile for further usage.
+In this case, Avocado tries to download stress-1.0.4.tar.gz from the provided locations list (if it's not already in the default cache, ~/avocado/data/cache).
+As the hash was also provided, Avocado verifies the hash.
+To do so, Avocado first looks for a hash file named stress-1.0.4.tar.gz.CHECKSUM in the same directory.
+If the hash file is not available, Avocado computes the hash and creates the hash file for later use.

 The resulting tarball variable content will be ~/avocado/cache/stress-1.0.4.tar.gz.
-An exception will take place if we fail to download or to verify the file.
+An exception is raised if Avocado fails to download or to verify the file.